EmotiBit/EmotiBit_Docs/EmotiBit_Getting_Started.md

   - Rapid double click reset button on the feather to put it into programming mode
   - Compile and run
   - Open Serial monitor or Oscilloscope to view data stream

+## Debugging
+- [LED's](#adafruit-feather-m0-led-indicators) and the serial monitor can be useful tools for debugging
+- if the green _WiFi Connected_ LED is on, the feather is connected to WiFi
+- if the yellow _Network Traffic_ LED flashes at all, it suggests that the EmotiBit is exchanging packets with ofxEmotiBit
+- if the red LED goes on after uploading code and remains on indefinitely without the green  _WiFi Connected_ LED, then the code is stuck in setup() before WiFi.begin() is ever called
+  - Serial monitor should show which part of the board is failing to initialize
+  - Differences in where the code gets stuck upon repeated uploads suggests that the boards have faulty connections
+- if the red LED goes on after uploading the code and _**all LEDS**_ are off after 30-60 seconds, it is hibernating because it cannot connect to WiFi
+  - Check the config.txt to make sure that the proper credentials were input
+  - Check that your WiFi does not do MAC address filtering
+  - Check that your feather has the [latest version of the firmware](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/updating-firmware)
+  - Check that your network supports device connections in this manner; many Universities and public work spaces disallow it
+- If the red light significantly deviates from the patterns shown in the [above section](#adafruit-feather-m0-led-indicators), including getting stuck on or off for a large period of time during recording, there is a firmware error that is causing _loop()_ to delay.
+Check any changes that you made to the release code.
+Remove any while loops that take more than 15ms.

 ## Repositories
 - Parent Github